Sourcing is the NEW Pink

-- Finding products: This can be as simple as you and a friend forming a business relationship that makes a product you’d like to sell, online sourcing site, partnering with an existing company, taking a business online.
+- Finding products: This can be as simple as you and a friend forming a business relationship that makes a product you’d like to sell, an online sourcing site, partnering with an existing company, or taking a business online.
 Finding the right partner can take some time, but don’t get discouraged.

 - Checking references: As with any business, you need to make sure you’re dealing with someone who is legit.
 Reach out to others who have used the manufacturer or wholesaler, and maybe do a little digging by going on their website or physically visiting.
 I prefer to go in person and see the place for myself.
 It’s a good sign if the company you’re researching asks for information that proves that you have a legitimate business, too.
 Be prepared to provide necessary licenses or tax information.

 - What will the total cost be?
-Take into consideration production, shipping and potential hidden fees.
+Take into consideration production, shipping, and potential hidden fees.